Irfankhan761/ResturantFinder/README.md

    - Enter your credentials (email and password).
    - Click on the "Login" button.
    - On successful login, you will be redirected to the homepage.

+### Contact US Interface

+3. Contact Us:
+   - Navigate to the Contact page.
+   - Enter your details including message (name, email and message).
+   - Click on the "send message" button.

+### Restaurant Search Interface

-3. Restaurant Search Interface Search by Name:
+4. Restaurant Search Interface Search by Name:
    - Use the search bar to enter the restaurant name.
    - The results will display matching restaurants.
    - Filter by Attributes:
    - Use the filter options to narrow down the search results by cuisine type, location, and rating.

+### Pagination

-4. Pagination:
+5. Pagination:
    - Use the pagination controls at the bottom of the search results to navigate through multiple pages.

-## Project Demo
+## 6. Project Demo

 To get a quick overview of how the **RestaurantFinder** application works, you can watch the demo video below: